nikhilkalhan92/The-Wrestling-Pub/README.md

 ## 1. INITIAL DESIGN

 - I am a big fan of professional wrestling.
 Whether it maybe WWE, AEW ( as well as defunct companies like WCW).
-I knew I wanted to a project wrestling elated, and I decided My first project will be a wrestling themed bar in the heart of London.
+I knew, I wanted to a project wrestling elated, and I decided My first project will be a wrestling themed bar in the heart of London.

 ###### The Main features would include

 -Background Pictures - wrestling related
-Navigation Menu
+-Navigation Menu
-Quick information the user needs ( About, Menu and Openings)
+-Quick information the user needs ( About, Menu and Openings)